Becoming You With Julie

 • Fridge: Store in an airtight jar or container for up to 4 days.

-• Vegan meal prep: This is one of my favorite salsa roja-type make-ahead sauces, along with my vegan queso-inspired Mexican salsa.
-I double them when I’m prepping for burritos, taco bowls, or just a solid week of beans + rice + something saucy.
+• Vegan meal prep: This is one of my favorite make-ahead salsas, along with my avocado salsa recipe and creamy tomatillo salsa.
+I double them when I’m prepping for vegan smothered burritos, taco bowls, or just a solid week of beans + rice + something saucy.

 📖 Recipe